Forum Nerds Duke It Out Over Avatar

 The central conflict of the story is that the humans want to mine a stash of valuable unobtainium, located directly below the Na'vi tribe's giant home tree.
 Even though unobtainium has no apparent value to the Na'vi, they aren't cooperating with the plan to chop down the tree, so the humans decide to risk interspecies war and the lives of hundreds of their own men by firebombing the tree and killing the tribe.
-But there's a way easier solution, as I've shown in the picture:
+But there's a way easier solution.

 TUNNEL DIAGONALLY AROUND THE TREE!
 You're from the future!
 If you can figure out how to cryogenically suspend people for six years, you can probably figure out how to build a diagonal tunnel.